 Watching Walter and Jonathan's friendship break apart as their Law and Chaos alignments come into direct conflict.
-Unlike most games in the series, these two were True Companions, and watching them torn apart by some cosmic war is heartwrenching.
+Unlike most games in the series, in which the Law and Chaos heroes butt heads pretty much from the beginning, these two were True Companions, and watching them torn apart by some cosmic war is heartwrenching.

 On a similar note, seeing Walter being reduced to nothing but a grotesque arm-fetus-thing for Lucifer is really sad, especially on the Neutral route, where he's reluctant to even fight you.

 It's just as horrible in either Law or Chaos to hear them again, just once, as either Lucifer or Merkabah are dying.
 Jonathan just screams in anguish, asking what is it that you want, and Walter just crushingly invokes Chaos' philosophy; if he lost, then it means you're the strongest anyway.
 And then you either allow Merkabah to press the remote or return to see East Mikado in flames.
 Hammers down just how painful it is to change or to preserve the world.